gitGNU/gnu_csnippets/README.md

 ### Origin

-Some of the codes here are taken from other sources (rewritten or changed a bit to fit).
+Some of the codes here is taken from other sources (rewritten or changed a bit to fit).
 Send an email to <f.fallen45@gmail.com>  if you think your credit is missing.

 Please see AUTHORS for more information.